YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 ## Option parsing is far from ideal

 Because the structure of the option syntax is `[[free text | nodeName]]`, when creating single structure option `[[nodeName]]` this is not being correctly identified as an option link but instead as an option text.
-This isn't really a huge issue as I think it won't impact how it gets handled with it comes time to implement YarnSpinner from the generated code, but it is still not perfect.
+This isn't really a huge issue and it doesn't impact the implementation of the ANTLR compiler, it just looks messy to me.

-Options are to change the syntax, or for me to put in more effort.
+Options are to change the syntax.
 My suggestion to change the syntax so that it goes `[[nodeName | free text]]`, this makes it easier to parse.
 This also makes more semantic sense to me as the link to the node is more important than the dialogue line that triggers it.